apiel/GpioRF/README.md

 ## Board / RF module

 You will need a RF receiver and RF transmitter.
 For both connect Gcc on 1 Gcc pin of the board, Vcc on 1 5V pin of the board.
 For the receiver connect the data (digital) to 1 Gpio pin of the board, eg. Gpio17 pin 11.
-For the transmitter
+For the transmitter  connect the data to another Gpio pin of the board, eg. Gpio4 pin 7.

 ## How to use it

+I made my test on OrangePi 2 but it should work as well for Raspberry or whatever...
+On OrangePi 2, the path for Gpio 17 is /sys/class/gpio_sw/PA1 and the path for Gpio 4 is/sys/class/gpio_sw/PA6